Strategies to Encourage Independent Reading in Reluctant Learners

 Motivate your low level readers to gain independence by using tips and strategies with your grade 4 5 6 students

-If you are looking for more information, check out Disrupting Thinking.
+If you are looking for more strategies to help reluctant readers, check out Disrupting Thinking.
 This professional development book is filled with good information.
 Even as a seasoned teacher, I felt that a lot of the tips were great reminders to bring me back into the student’s shoes.

 Looking for ways to make independent reading more meaningful to your students?
 Check out this quick read that was featured in WeAreTeachers